camdennis/websites/camdennis/content/authors/admin/_index.md

 - Visitors
 ---

-Cam Dennis is a student currently working toward his PhD at the University of Oregon in Eric Corwin's lab.
+Cam Dennis is a postdoc currently working at the University of Pennsylvania under the advisement of Andrea Liu and Lisa Manning at Syracuse University.
-As the senior graduate student in this lab, Cam spends much of his time persuing many projects and research directions in the fields of glasses, jamming, and non-equilibrium thermodynamics.
+Cam spends much of his time persuing projects and research directions in the field non-equilibrium thermodynamics.
 The idea of cracking the glass problem is at the root of most of his research endeavors and he boasts progress in meeting that goal.

-When he is not working on research puzzles, Cam enjoys solving and creating puzzles, such as sudoku, for leisure.
+When he is not working on research puzzles, Cam enjoys solving and creating puzzles, such as Sudoku, for leisure.
 He is also an aquarist and avid rock climbing enthusiast.